-This New Year is considered the “New” New Year because it was first recognized after Russia made the switch from the Julian calendar (still recognized by the Orthodox Church) to the Gregorian calendar which is followed by the Western World.
-During the Soviet period, the New Year was celebrated in place of Christmas, though Christmas has been regaining importance as a holiday once again.
+This New Year is called the “new” New Year because it was first recognized after Russia made the switch from the Julian calendar (still recognized by the Orthodox Church) to the Gregorian calendar, which is followed by the Western world.
+During the Soviet period, the New Year was celebrated in place of Christmas; however, Christmas has been regaining importance as a holiday more recently.

-Russians have a second opportunity to celebrate the New Year, which falls on January 14th according to the old Orthodox calendar.
-This “Old New Year” (Старый Новый год) is spent with family and is generally quieter than the New Year celebrated on January 1st.
-Folk traditions, like the singing of carols and the telling of fortunes, may be observed during Russia's Old New Year, and a large meal will be served.
+Russians have a second opportunity to celebrate on Jan.
+14, the traditional (i.e. "old") New Year, according to the Orthodox calendar.
+This holiday (Старый Новый год) is usually spent with family and is generally quieter than the New Year celebrated on Jan.
+1. Folk traditions like singing carols and telling fortunes may be observed on Jan.
+14, and a large meal will be served.

 If you're in Moscow, head to Red Square to experience the most popular (and tourist-friendly) public New Year's Eve party.
 Thousands gather here every year—some with sparkling wine or vodka in hand—to watch fireworks burst over the famous St. Basil's Cathedral.
 If being sardined between strangers doesn't sound like your thing, consider celebrating with a private party or at one of Moscow's many eateries with a table full of traditional Russian food.

 The host at Russian New Year celebrations may set up a zakuska table for guests, which will be covered with little bite-sized snacks that go well with drinks—think: caviar and dark bread, pickles, and marinated mushrooms.

 Other cities throughout Russia will have their own fireworks displays or concerts on the night of Dec.
 31. Be sure to check event calendars for big outdoor gatherings or exclusive parties in whichever city you plan on visiting.